 Where do we find quotations?

-Quotations can represent words in any form: books, newspapers, journals; broadcast interviews; plays, films; online publication.
-We face a daily torrent of words, just a few of which may lodge in the public mind to be remembered and quoted days or weeks later.
+Quotations can represent words in any form: books, newspapers, journals, letters; broadcast interviews; plays, films; online publication, emails, tweets; or simply one person talking to another face to face.
+We face a daily torrent of language, of which just a few words may lodge in the public mind to be remembered and quoted days, weeks, or years later.